shimst3r/agipy/README.md

 ## About the name

 `agipy` is a portmanteau of the chemical formula AgI for silver iodide and the word Python.

+Silver iodide is a chemical used for [cloud seeding](https://en.wikipedia.org/wiki/Cloud_seeding#Methodology).
+Cloud seeding is a weather modification that changes the amount or type of precipitation that falls from clouds;
+in my opinion that is an appropriate metaphor for deleting cloud infrastructure, especially compared to alternatives that include "nukes" or "EMPs".

-Silver iodide is a chemical used for [cloud seeding](https://en.wikipedia.org/wiki/Cloud_seeding#Methodology) and [Python](https://www.python.org/) is the language `agipy` is implemented in.
+[Python](https://www.python.org/) is the language `agipy` is implemented in.
+It is a great language for everything concerning cloud infrastructure and automisation, and it happens to be the language I feel most comfortable with.

 ## How to use `agipy`